nasa/openmct-tutorial/README.md

 Substituting the appropriate part and step numbers as necessary.

-The recommended way of following the tutorials is to checkout the first step (the command is shown below), and then follow the tutorial by manually adding the code, but if you do get stuch you can use the tags to skip ahead.
+The recommended way of following the tutorials is to checkout the first step (the command is shown below), and then follow the tutorial by manually adding the code, but if you do get stuck you can use the tags to skip ahead.
 If you do get stuck, please let us know by [filing in issue in this repository](https://github.com/nasa/openmct-tutorial/issues/new) so that we can improve the tutorials.

 ## Part A: Running Open MCT
 **Shortcut**: `git checkout -f part-a`